rum183/Linux_Note/README.md

 <<<<<<< HEAD
 ## Linux Notes
 This block note is about my Linux knowledge.
-It is intended for personal use only.
+It is intended for personal use only

 ### Summary
 1. [Basic Commands](./content/basic_commands.md)